 Shows object rotations in relation to its parent.
 If the selected object has no parent, its Local rotation is equal to Global.

-These buttons are used for choosing the coordinate axis on which rotation vectors should lie.
+These buttons are used for choosing the coordinate axis (X, Y or Z) on which rotation vectors should lie.

 This feature is useful when you want to visualize and remove unnecessary rotations, during mocap cleaning for example.